Kartoshka/Binge/Readme.md

 Binge is a TV show suggestion engine.
 It allows you to rate shows, get suggestions and save them for later.

+Try it at https://kartoshka.github.io/Binge/ or see the `Getting started` section below.

 Created by team Marmalade: Jérôme Parent-Lévesque ([@jeromepl](https://github.com/jeromepl)), Mathieu Bolduc ([@mathieubolduc](https://github.com/mathieubolduc)) and Elie Harfouche ([@Kartoshka](https://github.com/Kartoshka)).

 ![Screenshot](Capture.PNG?raw=true)